-Dai-ichi Life: Wary on lending stance towards Olympus
+Dai-ichi Life: wary on lending stance towards Olympus

+BRIEF-India's NSE bank index rises after RBI says identifies 12 large defaulters

+* India's BSE Bank index 0.33 percent higher in pre-open trade after rbi says to start bankruptcy proceedings against 12 large loan defaulters

-TOKYO Dai-ichi Life Insurance, Japan's second-largest life insurer, wants to watch the situation closely before deciding its lending stance toward Olympus Corp, a senior executive said on Monday.
+TOKYO Nov 14 Dai-ichi Life Insurance , Japan's second-largest life insurer, wants to watch the situation closely before deciding its lending stance towards Olympus Corp, a senior executive said on Monday.

 Hiroshi Kanai, managing executive officer at Dai-ichi Life, refused to disclose how much exposure it has to scandal-hit Olympus.